nbeaver/why-linux-is-better/README.rst

 means that accessibility improvements and user interface customization can be difficult to implement.

-For example, many dialog boxes are non-resizable by default, i.e. ``WS_THICKFRAME`` must be enabled by the application.
+For example, dialog boxes are non-resizable by default, i.e. ``WS_THICKFRAME`` is not enabled by default.

     In some cases, you want to display something in a response window but you also want this window to be resizable in order to let the user resize this window to